29tushar/SC3_MehtaChanGupta/README.md

 2. Logistic Regression
 3. Neural Networks

+## Conclusion
+1. Convolution Neural Network worked best for us.
+2. The True Negative Rate or the Accuracy is low throughout the models which is occuring because of imbalance class data.
+3. Note that Pneumonia has 2x more data than normal.
+Therefore one of the solutions is to reduce the Pneumonia to be same size of Normal, but it has a drawback that       we then will lose a lot of data.
+Also, we need to modify the Loss function during training such that the penalty for misclassifying "normal" is more.

 ## What did we learn from this project?
 1. How to translate images to numbers, filtering images through convolutional matrices
 2. Selecting depth of Classification Tree by running cross validation